 • Direct line of descent: Most countries require a direct connection, such as a parent or grandparent, to claim citizenship.

-• Unbroken line of citizenship: Sometimes, the claim may not be valid if an ancestor renounced their citizenship.
+• Unbroken line of citizenship: If an ancestor renounced their citizenship, this may invalidate the claim.

 • Proof of ancestry: Applicants must provide birth certificates, marriage records, and other documents proving their connection to the country.